-Link your personal, academic and professional goals around a variety of exciting themes—from STEM to Harry Potter.
-Choose from a variety of living learning community housing options.
+Link your personal, academic, and professional goals around a variety of exciting themes.
+Choose from the following living learning community housing options.

 Challenge yourself intellectually by participating in a community that supports your progress in the Antonian Honors Program.
 These two Living Learning Communities bring together students with a shared interest for learning in and out of the classroom.
 Programs include trips to plays and museums, study breaks, and faculty discussions.
 This community is open to current honor students and first-year students interested in the Antonian Honors program.

 All Honors students who live in this LLC will be housed in Crandall Hall, a building entirely dedicated to the Honors Living Learning Community.

 "I love living on the Honors floor...I love that I can chat with classmates as I'm cooking dinner in the kitchen, or get to know my neighbors better when seeing a play with the rest of the floor.
 The activities we do are really fun, like visiting the Global Market in Minneapolis, and it's very convenient to be able to talk about class with other students on the floor." - Taylor Harwood, Antonian Honors Student

 The Proud to Be First!
 Community is for first-generation students looking for both an academic and social community while living on campus.
 First-generation students have no parent or guardian who has a four-year degree.
 One in three students are first generation at St. Kate’s.
 Located in Stanton Hall and part of Scholar Center, this building is entirely dedicated to the Proud to Be First!
 Community.
 You’re in good company as you navigate your college experience and we want you to join us!